 Rome wasn’t built in a day, and you certainly can’t experience it all in a day or even 3 days.
 Maybe just a taste, because come on, part of being in Italy is the food, right?
-Three days in Rome is enough to see the big sites and have a few tasty meals along the way.
+Three days in Rome is enough to see the big sites, experience some of the best things to do in Rome, have a few tasty meals along the way.
 We’re here to help you out with our Rome itinerary so you’ll know what to do in Rome in 3 days.

 Even still, this is Rome, the eternal city, the largest city in Italy, and the center of the ancient Roman Empire.
 There is enough history, ruins, museums, and monuments to keep you occupied for a while, especially if you take things slowly.
 Here is an itinerary for 3 days in Rome to get you started.
 It is very similar to one that we have personally done.